-The dry gas meter sampling console used for moisture testing was calibrated prior to and after the testing program.
+The dry gas meter sampling console used for moisture testing was calibrated program.
 This calibration uses the critical orifice calibration technique presented in USEPA Method 5.
 The metering console calibration exhibited no data outside the acceptable ranges presented in USEPA Method 5.